vecna/GL-virtual/Readme.md

 	cd GL-virtual
 	./virtual-environment-init.sh

+And then reboot!

-(for download the 'virtual' branch installed in the box)
+For download the 'virtual' branch installed in the box, not required if you're using virtual-environment-init.sh

     git clone -b virtual http://github.com/globaleaks/GlobaLeaks.git